-Applicants for promotion must complete an Academic Portfolio of Achievement and have a performance review with their Head (or nominated supervisor) in sufficient time for the Head to complete Form D and Form E and submit them by the due dates (Form D must be sent by the Head to the applicant and relevant "cap" email address at least 2 weeks prior to the application submission date).
+Applicants for promotion must complete an Academic Portfolio of Achievement and have a performance review with their Head (or nominated supervisor) in sufficient time for the Head to complete Form E and Form D and submit them by the due dates (Form D must be sent by the Head to the applicant and relevant "cap" email address at least 2 weeks prior to the application submission date).

 The applicant will be invited to an interview with the LCPC, at which they will have the opportunity to present the case for promotion and respond to questions from the Committee.
 The interview supplements the written application and affords an opportunity for interaction between committee members and the applicants, and to raise and answer questions on procedural matters.
 A strict five minute (or less) précis of the application may be presented by the applicant at the commencement of the meeting.
-The applicant may also choose this opportunity to submit a brief ‘update’ one week prior to the interview to the relevant HR Manager, via the appropriate email address listed in Section 10 on any substantial new achievements since submission of the application (e.g. a one to two page dot point summary of new achievements with new teaching evaluation summary sheets appended).
+The applicant may submit a brief ‘update’ one week prior to the interview to the relevant HR Manager, via the appropriate email address listed in Section 10 on any substantial new achievements since submission of the application (e.g. a one to two page dot point summary of new achievements with new teaching evaluation summary sheets appended).

 Any applicant who objects to the presence of a member of the interviewing committee should inform the Chair of the LCPC in writing of this objection and the reasons for it, as soon as possible prior to the convening of the meeting.
 The Chair has the authority to withdraw a committee member, based on the applicant’s written objection.
 Members of the committee may be allowed to withdraw from the interview of any particular applicant should the member perceive there is a conflict of interest.
 In either such case, a stand-in may be appointed by the Chair of the LCPC.

 Applicant interview constraints (the interview period is July – mid October) should be included in the online application form.